Clean changes

 git push origin staging --force

-Once the PR has at least one approval, the branch has been successfully deployed to staging and tested, and there are no failing specs, it can be merged into master.
+Once the PR has at least one approval, the branch has been successfully deployed to staging and tested, and there are no failing specs, it can be integrated into the main branch.

-We perform non-fast-forward merges to group commits of a single feature together in a meaningful way.
-Before merging we also rebase the feature branch onto the latest master, so that the git history is nice and clean, and that the latest code can be run on CI before actually merging into master.
-We also squash the review comments corrections here, so make sure the --autosquash option is on by default or add that flag to the rebase command.
+Before merging we also rebase the feature branch onto the latest main branch, so that the git history is nice and clean, and that the latest code can be run on CI before actually merging into the main branch.

 While on feature branch: